• Skip to primary navigation

 • Turn the naan bread over a cook for another 3 minutes until golden patches appear on the bread.
 You can cook it for longer if you prefer darker patches (the pan may smoke a little if cooking for longer, so you may need to carefully wipe it out after cooking each naan).

-• When the naan bread is cooked, place on a baking tray and brush the top generously with the garlic butter mixture.
+• When the naan bread is cooked, place it on a baking tray and brush the top generously with the garlic butter mixture.

 • Cover the tray with foil and place in the oven.